How to Check If a Car Has Insurance: Verify Coverage in 5 Ways

 State DMV systems submit a verification request using key vehicle identifiers — such as a license plate number, VIN, or policy number — and receive a response from the insurer confirming whether coverage is active, lapsed, or cancelled.
 Traditional systems used delayed batch processing; newer real-time systems can respond in seconds.

-States with active or authorized electronic verification systems include:
+States with active or advancing electronic verification systems include:

 State System Name Status (2026)